b0r3dd3v/mangadex-fs/README.md

 ## Usage

-There are 2 binaries now, the client `mangadex-fsc` and the daemon `mangadex-fsd`.
+`mangadex-fs` consists of 2 binaries, the client part `mangadex-fsc` and the daemon part `mangadex-fsd`.

 1. `cargo install mangadex-fs` (or clone this repo),
 2. checkout `mangadex-fsc --help` / `mangadex-fsd --help` (or `cargo run --release --bin mangadex-fsc -- --help`) on how to use,